A downloadable tool

 I have plans to extend it into a full HUD builder for actual games, but right now it is not fully optimised for that kind of usage, so I would discourage it in most scenarios.

-Echo docs:
+Echo Documentation

 Requirements

-• GameMaker 2024.8+ or later (requires gpu_set_scissor() function).
+GameMaker 2024.8+ (requires gpu_set_scissor() function).

 Support and feedback